(Last updated on September 13, 2020)

 - Any earrings except stud earrings

-Exceptions: Some items may still be in the testing room as long as they are far out of reach of the student and not on the desk.
+Exceptions: Some items may still be in the testing room as long as they are far out of reach and not on the desk.

-- Books: Books may be on a shelf or table but must be closed and not within arm's reach of the student during testing.
+- Books: Books may be on a shelf or table but must be closed and not within arm's reach during testing.
 If your desk has a shelf with books, all books on the desk shelf must be removed, placed out of reach, and kept closed.

 - TV: You may have a TV in your testing room, but it must be turned off and covered.